- Bitcoin Layer-2s are protocols built on top of the Bitcoin blockchain.

 Rollups on Bitcoin

-In general, rollups are solutions that assist with scaling Layer-1 blockchains like Ethereum, mainly by processing transactions off-chain; bundling multiple transactions together into one, single transaction; and sending it back to the mainchain.
+Rollups assist with scaling Layer-1 blockchains like Ethereum, mainly by processing transactions off-chain; bundling multiple transactions together into one, single transaction; and sending it back to the mainchain.
 This process allows the blockchain to secure the rolled-up transaction batch as if it were a single transaction, helping the network process more transactions.

-Over the years, the community has been exploring ways on how this approach can be directly applied to Bitcoin, and solutions today come in the form of validity and sovereign rollups.
+Over the years, the community has been exploring how this approach can be directly applied to Bitcoin, and solutions today come in the form of validity and sovereign rollups.
 According to research, validity rollups have the potential to help improve Bitcoin’s transaction throughput by up to 100 times, which can be applied to Lightning Network, as well.
 They could implement an execution environment that supports more flexible smart contract languages and enhance smart contract functionality on Bitcoin without having to shift complexity to the mainchain.

 Another rollup type on Bitcoin is sovereign rollups.
 Unlike Optimistic and ZK rollups in the Ethereum network, sovereign rollups do not utilise a settlement layer or require smart contracts.
 They manage their own execution and settlement, and only use the underlying Layer-1 blockchain for consensus and data availability (unlike other rollup types that rely on the blockchain to determine a rollup’s validity).